Costa Rica Roadtrip - Part 2

 Travel time: ca. 4h

-In an effort to not drive for too long each day, especially considering my exhaustion levels, we found a lovely Airbnb perfectly situated between Drake Bay and San José.
+To not drive for too long each day, especially considering my exhaustion levels, we found a lovely Airbnb perfectly situated between Drake Bay and San José.
 It was a bit more expensive, but a wonderful goodbye treat before heading home (or I guess onwards to Guatemala for the two of us).
-We did not leave the airbnb so I cannot advise on anything to do or see in the area haha.
+We did not leave the Airbnb, so I cannot advise on anything to do or see in the area haha.
 It was right next to a river (yes, you had to cross it and no, I don't mean via a bridge).
 It featured a small whirlpool, although it took hours to heat up.
 The kitchen was well-equipped as was the whole facility, and the theme was fun and unique, adding to the overall charm of the stay.
 We had a late-night private karaoke session, did some laundry, and walked around the house multiple times.
 It would probably be even better in the summer with an outdoor barbecue.
 The house was fun.
 Absolutely check it out!

 Accommodation: